confluentinc/cp-demo/docs/hybrid-cloud.rst

       kafka1            | 	confluent.telemetry.api.secret = [hidden]
       ...

 #.
-Navigate to the Health+ section of the |ccloud| Console at https://confluent.cloud/health-plus and verify you see this cluster dashboard.
+Navigate to the Health+ section of the |ccloud| Console at https://confluent.cloud/health-plus and verify you see your cluster's Health+ dashboard.

    .. figure:: images/hosted-monitoring.png